hwh33/bypass-inconsistency-demo/README.md

 To run the demonstration for yourself:

-1. Clone the repository to your machine
+1. Clone the repository to your machine:
     `git clone git@github.com:hwh33/bypass-inconsistency-demo.git`
-2. Use gradle to run the main method of BypassDemonstration `gradle run`
+2. Use gradle to run the main method of BypassDemonstration:
+    `gradle run`

 Gradle will download any dependencies you are missing, compile the project, and run the demonstration.